Geshna05/Telegram-deadline-detection-system/README.md

 An intelligent system that detects deadlines from chat messages using NLP and sends real-time reminders.

 ## 🚀 Features
-- Ensures users never miss any deadline
+- Ensures users never miss any deadlines or reminders from direct messages or groups\channels on telegram
 - Extracts deadlines from  both direct messages and group/channel conversations using Hugging Face's **Facebook BART-based NLP model**
 - Automatically sets reminders and adds events to **Google Calendar** and sends mail notifications